talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

 import fetch from "node-fetch";
 ```

-Next, we'll call the REST API to [create a conversation](https://talkjs.com/docs/Reference/REST_API/Conversations/#setting-conversation-data) between two participants, the message sender and the message receiver.
+Next, we'll call the [create a conversation](https://talkjs.com/docs/Reference/REST_API/Conversations/#setting-conversation-data) endpoint.
 We'll also set a subject for the conversation, which will be the title for the message.

 ```js
 const appId = "<APP_ID>";